0 hidden charges. 0 forex

 • Review of underwriting software from time to time

-So, if an applicant is already in their late 50s, their mortality risk is higher, and the insured incident may occur sooner than later.
-But in the case of a younger applicant — say in their 20s — the mortality risk is much lower.
-This is why underwriters adjust the premiums according to age, which is a major factor involved in underwriting life insurance.
+If an applicant is already in their late 50s, their mortality risk is higher, and the insured incident may occur sooner than later.
+But the mortality risk is much lower in the case of a younger applicant — say in their 20s.
+This is why underwriters adjust the premiums according to age, a major factor in underwriting life insurance.

 • Gender of the applicant